 Gastric sleeve surgery, also called laparoscopic vertical sleeve gastrectomy (VSG) is a bariatric procedure and has become a top choice for those who suffer from obesity.
 During gastric sleeve – about 60 to 80 percent of the stomach is removed.
 The remaining 20 to 40 percent is reshaped into a small pouch that’s the size of a banana.
 The new stomach doesn’t hold nearly as much food, and this restriction results in significant and sustained weight loss.

 Contact Jet Medical Tourism® today to schedule your affordable gastric sleeve surgery.

-Gastric Sleeve Surgery in Tijuana, Mexico can provide a very effective long-term treatment for obesity-related comorbidities.
+Gastric Sleeve Surgery in Mexico can provide a very effective long-term treatment for obesity-related comorbidities.
 That’s why we’ve created the Ultimate Gastric Sleeve Surgery Guide.
-Read along, email it to yourself for later, or jump to the section that interests you most:
+Read along, email this page to yourself or a friend for later, or jump to the section that interests you most:

 Chapter 1 – Gastric Sleeve